Openhab-Nodes/website/content/en/userguide/addons.md

 {{< scss file="addons" >}}

-openHAB X has been developed with extendability in mind.
+OHX has been developed with extendability in mind.
 OHX extensions are called **Bindings** if they integrate physical hardware, external systems and web services, and called **IO Services** if they expose configured Things.

 {{< callout type="danger" title="Security considerations" >}}
-{{< advanced >}} openHAB X addons are isolated containers with no access to the base operating system, a dedicated, limited space for configuration and a user restrictable access to system resources like CPU and main memory.
+{{< advanced >}} OHX addons are isolated containers with no access to the base operating system, a dedicated, limited space for configuration and a user restrictable access to system resources like CPU and main memory.

 Like with Android or iOS mobile applications you must acknowledge elevated permission requests, for example to enumerate or alter *Thing* states or to raise the default CPU / memory limit.